martinfou/ocrinvoice/docs/user_guide/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you resolve common issues when using the Invoice OCR Parser.
+This guide helps you resolve common issues when using the Invoice OCR Parser, including both CLI and GUI versions.

 ## Quick Diagnosis